Collaborative-AI/Earthquake-Forecasting/README.md

 SmartQuake is a research project to predict earthquake on a global scale with the latest machine learning technologies.
 It incorporates data from 14 datasets from worldwide, creating a dataset that can also be used for future research in earthquake prediction.

+# Dataset Scraping

+## Scraping the dataset
+- From the Google Drive, download the raw datasets.
+The datasets should be placed respectively under `src/scraper/.../raw` folder.
+- After installing the dependencies by `pip install requirements.txt`, run `python src/main.py`

 # Data Processing

 ## Earthquake Dataset Merger